x-9917638/train-to-Atlassa/README.md

 - Note: Autocompletion of commands will not work on Windows due to the lack of readline.

 # Getting Started
+Download the binary for your system in the releases, or

 1. Make sure the required dependencies are installed
 2. Clone the repository:
 ```git clone https://github.com/x-9917638/train-to-Atlassa.git```